 You can use this plan on up to three devices, including both mobile and desktop.
 This service will also provide you with alerts, so you know when there’s the potential of your information being compromised.

-After completing our Disconnect VPN review, we feel that it’s an average, middle of the road option for someone looking for basic VPN services.
+After completing our Disconnect VPN review, we feel that it’s an average, middle of the road option.
 We most appreciated how much care the company puts into protecting its users’ information online.
+But it still isn’t enough for us to add them to our best VPN list.

 So, if you’re looking for an affordable, reliable VPN for basic web activities, we feel that Disconnect should be worth your consideration.
 It’s an option that isn’t overly fancy, but it does the most important things right.